godlark/puppet-buildbot/README.md

 version 2.6 or 2.7.

 ## Usage
+### Prerequisites
+In order to install `python-pip` on CentOS / EL-based distros, you'll need to have the EPEL repos configured.
+I recommend the [stahnma/epel][2] module.

+If you're not already managing your Apt configuration with Puppet, I recommend using the [puppetlabs/apt][3] module to ensure `apt-get update` runs prior to this module installing the `python-pip` package.

 ### Masters
 #### Parameters
   * `project` (required): the name of the project this Buildbot install is